-Bodily Injury/Property Damage

-\$1,000,000 per occurrence

-Uninsured/Underinsured Motorists

-\$1,000,000 per occurrence
+Bodily Injury/Property Damage \$1,000,000 per occurrence Uninsured/Underinsured Motorists \$1,000,000 per occurrence c.
+Umbrella (Excess) Liability:

 Business Auto Liability insurance including, but not limited to, Uninsured Motorists, Underinsured Motorists, and contractual liability for risks assumed in this contract covering the use of any vehicle in an amount not less than \$1,000,000 per accident.